NinaZumel/dark_tales_sleuth/content/pages/tales-of-an-antiquary.md

 [**The Weird of the Witch Riddle**](/tales-of-an-antiquary/weird-of-the-witch-riddle/): Another pious Puritan has an eerie encounter with a coven of witches in Scotland.
 Partially related in Scottish, which I have attempted to also render into more standard English.

-[**Death's Horse**](/tales-of-an-antiquary/deaths-horse/): An excellent--but unfinished!--account of a pious Puritan knight riding out to confront alleged demons in a German forest.
+[**Death's Horse**](/tales-of-an-antiquary/deaths-horse/): An excellent--but unfinished!--account of a pious Protestant knight riding out to confront alleged demons in a German forest.
 It's apparently inspired by Albrecht Durer's *Knight, Death, and the Devil*.
 Prepare for a feeling of frustration at the cliffhanger ending.

 </div>